-- Demonstration that the instrumentation is substantially similar in design to instrumentation that has been previously tested to seismic loading levels in accordance with the plant design basis at the location where the instrument is to be installed (g-levels and frequency ranges).
-Such testing and analysis should be similar to that performed for the plant licensing basis. - Requirement 3.1 Licensees shall develop, implement, and maintain procedures necessary for the safe operation of the HCVS.
-Procedures shall be established for system operations when normal and backup power is available, and during SBO conditions. - Staff Position: Procedures shall be developed describing when and how to place the HCVS in operation, the location of system components, instrumentation available, normal and backup power supplies, directions for sustained operation, including the storage location of portable equipment, training on operating the portable equipment, and testing of equipment.
+The Licensee shall develop, implement, and maintain procedures necessary for the safe operation of the HCVS.
+Procedures shall be established for system operations when normal and backup power is available, and during SBO conditions.

+Procedures shall be developed describing when and how to place the HCVS in operation, the location of system components, discussion of instrumentation available, normal and backup power supplies, directions for sustained operation, including the storage location of portable equipment, training on operating the portable equipment, and testing of equipment.
 The procedures shall identify appropriate conditions and criteria for use of the HCVS.
 The procedures shall clearly state the nexus between CAP and ECCS pumps during a DBLOCA and how an inadvertent opening of the vent valve could have an adverse impact on this nexus.
-The HCVS procedures shall be developed and implemented in the same manner as other plant procedures necessary to support the execution of the Emergency Operating Procedures (EOPs).

-Llicensees shall establish provisions for out-of-service requirements of the HCVS and compensatory measures.
-These provisions shall be documented in the Technical Requirements Manual (TRM) or similar document.
-The allowed unavailability time for the HCVS shall not exceed 30 days during modes 1, 2, and 3.
-If the unavailability time exceeds 30 days, the TRM shall direct licensees to perform a cause assessment and take the necessary actions to restore HCVS availability in a timely manner, consistent with plant procedures and prevent future unavailability for similar causes.
+The licensee shall establish provisions for out-of-service requirements of the HCVS and compensatory measures.
+These provisions shall be documented in the Technical Requirements Manual (TRM) or other similar document.
+The allowed out-of-service time for the HCVS shall not exceed seven days during modes 1, 2, and 3.

-- Requirement 3.2 Licensee shall train appropriate personnel in the use of the HCVS.
-The training curricula shall include system operations when normal and backup power is available, and during SBO conditions. - Staff Position: All personnel expected to operate the HVCS shall receive training in the use of plant procedures developed for system operations when normal and backup power is available, and during SBO conditions consistent with the plants systematic approach to training.
+The Licensee shall train appropriate personnel in the use of the HCVS.
+The training curricula shall include system operations when normal and backup power is available, and during SBO conditions.

+All personnel expected to operate the HVCS shall receive training in the use of plant procedures developed for system operations when normal and backup power is available, and during SBO conditions consistent with the plants systematic approach to training.
 The training shall be refreshed on a periodic basis and as any changes occur to the HCVS.